-With the summer months ahead of us, it’s great to get outdoors and spend a bit of time making an exciting play area.
-There are so many wonderful ideas for DIY music stations and music walls around.
-I thought that it would be fun to combine some of these ideas into an outdoor music man.
+There are so many wonderful ideas for DIY instruments and music stations around.
+I thought that it would be fun to combine some of these ideas into an outdoor music man for our DIY Instrument series.
 Great fun for exploring different sounds and a good opportunity to make a lot of noise!

 1. The Head

-First start off with sourcing a head.
-I’ve used an old metal jug that has been in the garden for as long as I can remember – it has a hole in the bottom of it, so this was the ideal upcycle!
-You could easily use a large 5 litre water bottle/cannister to the same effect though.
-Just make sure that it is something that makes a satisfying noise when it is banged!
+First start off with sourcing a head for your outdoor music man.
+I’ve used an old metal jug that has been in the garden for as long as I can remember.
+It has a hole in the bottom of it so this was the ideal upcycle!
+You could easily use a large 5 litre water bottle or cannister to the same effect.
+Just make sure that it is something that makes a satisfying noise when it is banged.

 3. The arms

 You can see how we made the arms here.
 They were left over from a Homemade Shakers and Maracas project from earlier in the year.
 Bottles work well here – any plastic ones will do and they are filled with rice which makes a fun shaker sound when they are moved.
 I do recommend covering them with electrical tape or washi tape as we have here, as it makes them a little bit less likely to split!

 We made the legs out of an old fence post.
 To recreate something similar you do have to be handy with a saw and a drill – or know someone who is!
 We cut the fence post into chunks and then drilled a hole in the centre of each one so that we could thread through a string.
 You can lift the blocks up and down which make a fun tone block noise.

 It would be a good idea to sand off any rough edges to minimise any chance of splinters.